On the Power of Finite Ambiguity in B\"uchi Complementation: Introduction

-A preliminary version of this work appeared in~\cite{DBLP:journals/GandALF/LiVZ20}.
-We extend the work done in~\cite{DBLP:journals/GandALF/LiVZ20} by showing how codeterministic DAGs can be used in the context of limit deterministic \buchi automata for their complementation (cf.\@ Section~\ref{sec:applicationToLDBWs}).
-We have also improved the presentation of~\cite{DBLP:journals/GandALF/LiVZ20} by adding several examples and detailed explanations of the constructions.
-For instance, we have several examples giving the reader an idea of the runs of an NBW and the correspondence between the runs and the branches in a run DAG, how the construction of the different DAGs works in practice, as well as of the complementation algorithms.

-We postpone the comparison of this work with the literature to Section~\ref{sec:relatedWork}; this allows our readers to have a detailed knowledge of the constructions and results we developed in this work, making their comparison with existing work easier to understand.

 \paragraph*{Organization of the paper} In the remainder of this paper, we first recap some definitions about \buchi automata in Section~\ref{sec:preliminaries} and then introduce the concept of codeterministic run DAGs in Section~\ref{sec:reduced-run-dag}.
 We present our improved algorithms for the rank-based and slice-based algorithms in Section~\ref{sec:rank-based} and Section~\ref{sec:slice-based}, respectively.
-Moreover, we apply the use of codeterministic run DAGs to limit deterministic \buchi automata in Section~\ref{sec:applicationToLDBWs} for the complementation.
+Then, we apply codeterministic run DAGs to the complementation of limit deterministic \buchi automata in Section~\ref{sec:applicationToLDBAs}.
 Lastly, we compare our work with the literature in Section~\ref{sec:relatedWork} and we conclude the paper with some future works in Section~\ref{sec:conclusion}.